BRAIN-TO/CapsNet/README.md

 ### Analysis

 Contains various scripts and notebooks that were used to analyze the data and model performance.
-Currently, there are plans to include a final analysis script showing how all the figures and metrics in the thesis were calculated/obtained
+Additionally we also provide the a final_results notebook which reproduces all of the results and figures from the thesis.
+We also provide some csv's of our model predictions so that users can recreate the results from from our work without having to train all the various models or use them to run inference.

 ### Misc

 Other miscellaneous files.
 Includes

-  - Data handler object for preprocessing the image-fMRI data from the Generic Object Decoding dataset [4].
+- Data handler object for preprocessing the image-fMRI data from the Generic Object Decoding dataset [4], a modified version of the code from [1].
+- Script for preprocessing Imagenet images, taken from [1]
 - Functions used to load data, further preprocess data or analyze results